james-stevens/handshake-ansible/README.md

 NOTE: Only one of the six DNS options, and one of the two `hsd` options, can be `true` at a time, or the container will fail to start.

+If you change any of these options, you can simply re-run the `do_install` script and it will make the necessary changes.